PR0M3TH3AN/RePrompt/README.md

 ### 1. Initial Setup

-- Create a basic `config.yaml` file in the src directory:
+- There is a basic `config.yaml` file created for you in the src directory:

 ```yaml
 exclude_dirs: